If Tomorrow Comes (miniseries)

 Sidney Sheldon's If Tomorrow Comes is a 1986 American television miniseries based on the 1985 novel of the same name by Sidney Sheldon, starring Madolyn Smith, Tom Berenger and David Keith.
 It was directed by Jerry London and the screenplay was written by Carmen Culver.

 Plot summary

-Trying to get justice for her wronged mother, Tracy Whitney is instead framed by a gangster and sent to prison for 15 years.
-At first a victim, Tracy makes alliances and plots her escape.
+Trying to get justice for her wronged mother, financial expert Tracy Whitney is instead framed by a gangster for bank fraud and sent to prison for fifteen years by a corrupt judge and a crooked attorney.
+At first a victim, Tracy makes alliances, learns valuable skills from her fellow inmates, and plots her escape.
 She abandons her plan in order to save the warden's young daughter from drowning, earning herself a pardon.

-Tracy avenges herself and her mother, and is soon recruited by the mysterious Gunther Hartog to be a master thief.
-She crosses paths with another con artist, Jeff Stevens, to whom she is attracted but is not sure she can trust.
+After exacting revenge on the men responsible for her sentence, Whitney accepts an offer from the brutal Gunther Hartog to become his apprentice; under his tutelage, she becomes a master con artist and disguise expert.
+While plotting her biggest score, she crosses paths with another veteran con artist, Jeff Stevens, to whom she is attracted but is not sure she can trust.
 Trailing behind them is the unstable insurance investigator Daniel Cooper.